 Meet the Faculty

-The chemical engineering program at Manhattan College has the best professors anyone could ask for.
+The chemical engineering program at Manhattan University has the best professors anyone could ask for.
 They care for their students on a level that you cannot even comprehend unless you experience it firsthand.
 But it’s not necessarily everything you learn from their curriculum.
 Instead, it is how these professors ’wire’ you to think.
 There will always be new problems that arise and data that doesn't make sense, however it's all about your ability to problem-solve and come up with solutions.
 No other department will prepare you better for finding answers to what seem to be the unanswerable questions.

 Kim Valentine ’10, Chemical Engineer at Revlon